Nurassyl-lab/Federated-Heterogeneous-CSI-Estimations/README.md

 The KL loss is computed as follows:

-The term "1 + z_log_var" represents the logarithm of the variance of the latent distribution.
+The term `1 + z_log_var` represents the logarithm of the variance of the latent distribution.

-The term "tensorflow.square(z_mean)" represents the square of the mean of the latent distribution.
+The term `tensorflow.square(z_mean)` represents the square of the mean of the latent distribution.

-The term "tensorflow.exp(z_log_var)" represents the variance of the latent distribution.
+The term `tensorflow.exp(z_log_var)` represents the variance of the latent distribution.

-The terms "1 + z_log_var", "tensorflow.square(z_mean)", and "tensorflow.exp(z_log_var)" are subtracted from each other and multiplied by -0.5 to compute the KL loss.
+The terms `1 + z_log_var`, `tensorflow.square(z_mean)`, and `tensorflow.exp(z_log_var)` are subtracted from each other and multiplied by -0.5 to compute the KL loss.

 The factor -0.5 is included in the equation to compute the KL loss as a common convention in machine learning, and to scale the KL loss to a more manageable value.
-The variance is represented by the term "tensorflow.exp(z_log_var)" because the logarithm of the variance is equal to the logarithm of the square of the standard deviation, and taking the exponential of the logarithm of a value is equivalent to taking the square root of the value.
-Therefore, the term "tensorflow.exp(z_log_var)" represents the square root of the variance, which is equal to the standard deviation.
+The variance is represented by the term `tensorflow.exp(z_log_var)` because the logarithm of the variance is equal to the logarithm of the square of the standard deviation, and taking the exponential of the logarithm of a value is equivalent to taking the square root of the value.
+Therefore, the term `tensorflow.exp(z_log_var)` represents the square root of the variance, which is equal to the standard deviation.
 The standard deviation is a measure of the spread of the latent distribution.

-In line `kl_loss = tensorflow.reduce_mean(tensorflow.reduce_sum(kl_loss, axis=1))` of code computes the mean KL loss over the batch of data by applying the "reduce_mean" function to the KL loss tensor.
-The "reduce_mean" function computes the mean of a tensor along a particular axis.
-In this case, the "reduce_sum" function is used to sum the KL loss values over the batch axis (axis=1), and the result is passed as an argument to the "reduce_mean" function.
+In line `kl_loss = tensorflow.reduce_mean(tensorflow.reduce_sum(kl_loss, axis=1))` of code computes the mean KL loss over the batch of data by applying the `reduce_mean` function to the KL loss tensor.
+The `reduce_mean` function computes the mean of a tensor along a particular axis.
+In this case, the `reduce_sum` function is used to sum the KL loss values over the batch axis (axis=1), and the result is passed as an argument to the `reduce_mean` function.
 This results in a scalar value that represents the mean KL loss over the batch.

 ### Setup 1: UE selection
 As for now only [setup 1] is available.